HiDiHlabs/umi_alignment/README.md

 # Setup/Installation

 To run the pipeline make sure you have a working snakemake installation in a conda environment.
-We highly recommend using micromamba instead of any other alternatives conda!!!
+We highly recommend using mamba instead of any other alternatives conda!!!
+Please follow this guide on how to install [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)

 Clone this repository with command
 ```